Chart Color Schemes

 Age

-Molong has a median age of 43, which is equal to the Rest of NSW figure and higher than the national average of 38.
-The age distribution shows that those aged 5-14 years make up 14.2% of the population, while the 25-34 group comprises 8.6%, both figures differing from those in the Rest of NSW.
-Between the 2021 Census and present day, the 75 to 84 age group has increased from 7.8% to 9.1% of Molong's population, while the 35 to 44 cohort has decreased from 11.0% to 10.0%.
+Molong has a median age of 43, matching the Rest of NSW figure and surpassing the national average of 38 years.
+The age distribution shows that those aged 5-14 make up 14.2% of Molong's population, while the 25-34 group constitutes only 8.6%.
+Between the 2021 Census and now, the percentage of people aged 75 to 84 has increased from 7.8% to 9.1%, whereas the proportion of those aged 35 to 44 has decreased from 11.0% to 10.0%.
 By 2041, demographic projections indicate significant shifts in Molong's age structure.
-The 85+ group is expected to grow by 106%, reaching 187 people from the current 90.
-Notably, the combined 65+ age groups will account for 63% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 5 to 14 and 15 to 24 cohorts are projected to experience population declines.
+The 85+ group is expected to grow by 107%, reaching 188 people from the current figure of 91.
+Notably, the combined population of all those aged 65 and above will account for 63% of total population growth, reflecting Molong's aging demographic trend.
+Conversely, the populations of those aged 5-14 and 15-24 are projected to decline.